Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 # Hosting in Linux
-You will need:
-- A PC, virtual machine or cloud instance running Linux.
-We used a [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) to test our installer shell script.
-- Basic computing skills.
-Most of the work is done by our installer shell script, so if you are a Windows user, you should be able to successfully install Nucleus in Linux.

 > **_NOTE:_**   We have created a shell script to automate many of the steps.
 This page describes the use of the shell script.
 This process has been tested with [*Ubuntu Server 22.04*](https://ubuntu.com/download/server).
 The script will configure an instance of Nucleus which uses a Sqlite database.
 After you have completed basic installation, you can [configure Nucleus to use a different database type](/getting-started/#using-a-different-database-provider).